avajs/ava/readme.md

 #### Transpiling Dependent Modules

-*Note:  AVA currently only transpiles the tests that you ask it to run.
-In other words, it won't transitively transpile modules that you ```import``` from outside of the test (that also may happen to be written in ES2015 and/or use the ES2015 module syntax).
-While there are valid reasons for taking this approach (no impact/modification to the code under test), it may not be what you expect!*
+AVA currently only transpiles the tests that you ask it to run.  *It will not transpile modules that you ```import``` from outside of the test (that also may happen to be written in ES2015 and/or use the ES2015 module syntax).*  While there are valid reasons for taking this approach, it may not be what you expect!

-*As a simple workaround, you can use [Babel's require hook](https://babeljs.io/docs/usage/require/) in order to do on-the-fly transpiling of modules that are subsequently required.
-Because AVA supports ES6 module syntax, you can use it to import the require hook itself:*
+As a simple workaround, you can use [Babel's require hook](https://babeljs.io/docs/usage/require/) in order to do on-the-fly transpiling of modules that are subsequently required.
+Because AVA supports ES6 module syntax, you can use it to import the require hook itself:

 ```js
 import 'babel-core/register';